Innovate-For-Health/covid-ensemble/README.md

+# Essential information:
-# Essential information: consolidating the data and models that drive COVID-19 policy decisions
+# consolidating the models and assumptions that drive COVID-19 policy decisions

 ## This work is still in progress.